How to borrow

 Security information will be forwarded to the UK National Museums Security Adviser who will be asked to give an independent assessment of the security arrangements at prospective borrowing venue(s).
 Preferably the facilities report completed by the borrower should be the UK Registrars’ Group Facilities Report, with the Security Supplement and Display Supplement, or the AAM Facilities Report.

 Once the loan is agreed, the British Museum will provide details of specific security, environmental and mounting requirements for each object being borrowed.
-Photography for catalogue and other purchases can be arranged with the Museum's Picture Library.
+Photography for catalogue and other purchases can be arranged with the Museum's Picture Library, BM Images.

 The British Museum expects borrowers to cover all direct costs connected with the loan, such as: